sthaid/proj_neutron/README.txt

 - The Ludlum 2929 is intended to count Alpha and Beta-Gamma.
 And the hardware pulse height analyzer is factory calibrated to be used with the Model 43-10-1 Alpha/Beta Sample Counter.
-- I chose the Ludlim 2929 because of it provides the rear panel Amp-Out connection;
+- I chose the Ludlim 2929 because it provides the rear panel Amp-Out connection;
   which I use with the ADC and software to scan the signal for pulses.
 - The Ludlum 2929 manual contains a Calibration Procedures section; which describes how to calibrate the Beta pulse threshold/window, and the Alpha threshold.
 It may